MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-api-reference.md

 - HTTP POST method is required when submitting, updating or deleting data on the API

 Most API calls respond with well-formed markup.
-On such calls you can request the response markup in either JSON or XML format.
+On such calls you can request the response markup in JSON format.
 Some API calls return binary data such as image plots, structured data like CSV files or gzip compressed archives.
 In all cases the type of data being returned will always be indicated by the *Content-Type* header on the response.

 Additionally, each request will return a meaningful HTTP status code on the response.
 For a list of response codes that can be indicated on this API and that should be handled by all applications, refer to section [API Response Codes](#api-response-code-overview).